decheine/complete-compendium/README.md

 3. Add an image of the monster to the directory `/static/images/monsters/img/` named `<monster_key>.gif`
 4. Make sure to copy the new monster to the `/harvester/cmm/` directory.
 5. Run the harvester.
 See the following section for running the harvester with Docker.
 Make sure to run the `node .\scripts\copy_monster_data.js` to copy the output of the harvester once it's done.
+6. Add all of the monsters titles to the file `/data/Titles_Keys.json` with the Title as the key and the monster_key as the value.
+Add the title printed on the monster page, and additional reasonable permutations of it.
+For example, "Elf, Aquatic" also has the title entry "Aquatic Elf".
+Use your best judgement, usually it will be obvious if a monster should have multiple titles like this.
+Also include titles that appear in the text as an alternative name the monster is called, like how the "Sahuagin" are also called "Sea Devil."
-6. If everything runs successfully, run the gatsby web app with `gatsby develop` and see if the monster shows up correctly.
+7. If everything runs successfully, run the gatsby web app with `gatsby develop` and see if the monster shows up correctly.